Dodoression/Roulette-12-Slots/README.md

 Win_Frame.png      - 1080x1080
 ```

----
-# Setting Up The Prizes
+## Setting Up The Prizes
 In the same folder, `"Roulette_Data" -> "StreamingAssets"`, you will find a JSON-format file, named `prizes.json`.
-In the file, you will find different elements, named "items".
+<br />In the file, you will find different elements, named "items".
 Each element and it's properties can be modified.
 ```
 ID        - the prize's ID.
 It's recommended not to modify this property, unless you really need to. name      - the name, shown on the roulette wheel.
 Maximum of 16 symbols, including spaces.